H-M-H-cmd/vue-hijri-gregorian-datepicker/README.md

 }
 ```

-Or use the `inputClass` prop to add custom classes to the input field:
+Or use the `inputClass` prop to completely override the default input styles:

 ```vue
 <InputDate